One Thousands Books Before Kindergarten

 Do I need a library card?
 A library card is not necessary to participate.
 But we’d love to help you get a card if you would like!

 1,000 books seem like a LOT!
 It does.
 But you would be surprised to learn that completion is well within your reach.
 Starting at birth, it’s only 1 book a day or 4 books a week.
 Even if you don’t start until age 4, it’s only 3 books a day or 20 books a week.

 What else can I do to help prepare them to be ready to read?
 Talk, sing, read, write and play with your kids.
 These activities will help develop your child’s language skills, letter awareness, conversational skills and help children learn to love learning!
 Join us at library storytimes as we incorporate these early literacy techniques into practice.
 Don’t forget to count those books towards your goal!

 All East Central Regional Library locations are now offering this program!
-Since we are currently closed if you need your next reading log they are all below!
+If you need your next reading log they are all below!

 This is a great chance for children and caregivers to engage in early literacy activities together.
 We also share a number of ways that you can help your children develop their early literacy skills at home.
 Each and every Storytime focuses on the five practices that best help children develop their early literacy skills those practices are: talking-singing-reading- writing -playing.
 Doing these simple things for 20 minutes everyday can drastically improve a child’s early literacy skills which will in turn help them to be ready to learn to read when they enter kindergarten!

 Due to COVID-19 and our current social distancing measures we are unable to offer Storytime in person.
 However, we are offering Storytime via Facebook Live, join us and follow East Central Regional Library on Facebook.

 A full month of Early Literacy and Early STEM activities for you and your little one to do together!

 These are kits you can check out and explore fun new toys that help facilitate powerful play that empowers early learning.
 Interactive play makes learning fun.